Yelton History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Yelverton, Yelverston, Yelveton, Yelferton, Yellverton and many more.

 Some of the Yelton family moved to Ireland, but this topic is not covered in this excerpt.
-Another 161 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: